chrizzo-hb/knulli-bezels/mugwomp93-noninteger-grids/README.txt

 Please read ALL of the intructions below before applying overlays and/or shaders.
-Note the Game Boy Pocket-specific instructions at the end.

 Credits:
 - All LCD grids by 1playerinsertcoin (https://www.reddit.com/user/1playerinsertcoin/submitted/)